Roomba has well-organized error codes that neatly categorize all the different types of errors your Roomba robot cleaner can encounter.

 Clear any dirt particles and any other object that might be tangled with the brush of your Roomba cleaner.
 That should resolve the error.

 Roomba Error 5: Clean Brushes

 Every Roomba cleaner comes with two separate wheels.
 You will find the wheels below the body of your Roomba cleaner.
 It is of utmost importance that the wheels don’t get tangled with anything.
 Otherwise, your Roomba cleaner will stop working.
-And if for some reason the right wheel of your Roomba cleaner no longer works, it will trigger the Roomba Error 5.
+If for some reason the right wheel of your Roomba cleaner no longer works, it will trigger the Roomba Error 5.

 The solution to this problem is very easy.
 First, take your Roomba cleaner and place it on its back.
 Gently push the wheels.
 This should dislocate any dirt particles.
-If you still don't see the dirt coming off, place the cleaner in one hand and tap it with the palm of your other hand.
+If you still don't see the dirt coming off, place the cleaner in one hand and tap it gently with the palm of your other hand.

 Roomba Error 6: Clean Cliff Sensors

 Roomba cleaners are designed to work perfectly on plain floors.
 They will not do their job if you place them on bumpy floors with a lot of obstacles.
 This is why your Roomba cleaner comes with Cliff Sensors.

 When your Roomba reaches an obstacle, a fall, or even a wall that it cannot roll past, it will display the Error 6 message.
 Unless you pick it up and place it back on a plain surface, it cannot continue cleaning.